compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/quiz.md

 **Note** : By default, a quiz does not have a preview.
 Don't forget to create one if you need one.

 ![Quiz folder](../../img/content_quizz_folder.JPG)

+## Download a sample

+A Demo Universe which contains a sample for the guestbook is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Search Interface (Compositeur Digital UX format)](search.md)